 “I guess that’s all I have to say.
 I’m sorry I’m not a better speaker, but thank you for listening to me.
 Now you know how much I cared about Mr. Phillips and Betty.”

-Then with tears filling his eyes, he concluded his remarks by softly saying, “I just wish the people we love didn’t have to die.”
+Then with tears filling his eyes, he concluded his remarks by saying softly, “I just wish the people we love didn’t have to die.”

 As he stepped down and carefully started making his way back to his seat, there was stunned silence in the sanctuary as those who had been so quick to judge Timothy now realized he embodied the true meaning of friendship.